dkeathley/6.2410-lab/markdown/BASICS-quantum-optics-basics.md

 where $\hat{A}^{(1)} = \hat{A}^{(\theta)}(0)$, and $\hat{A}^{(2)} = \hat{A}^{(\theta)}(\pi/2)$

+### Relating the Field Operators to Classical Electromagnetic Waves

-To get a better sense for these operators, let's consider the a classical electric field.
+To get a better sense for these operators, let's consider the electric field of a classical light wave.
 For a single frequency at one point in space, we can write the field as

 $$ E(t) = |\alpha|\cos(\omega_0 t + \varphi) \mathrm{.}$$